avaframe/AvaFrame/docs/DFAnumerics.rst

 .. figure:: _static/BilinearInterp.png
         :width: 90%

-        Bilinear interpolation in a unit cell.
+        Bilinear interpolation in a unit mesh (cell size is 1).

 Particles to mesh